Cognee Cloud & MCP

 ## Connecting MCP to Cognee Cloud

-The Cognee MCP server can connect to your Cognee Cloud tenant using the `--serve-url` and `--serve-api-key` flags.
+The Cognee MCP server can connect to your Cognee Cloud tenant using the `--serve-url` and `--serve-api-key` flags (or their environment variable equivalents `COGNEE_BASE_URL` and `COGNEE_API_KEY`).
 This lets any MCP-compatible client (Claude Desktop, Cursor, VS Code Copilot) work with your cloud-hosted knowledge graph.

 | | Cognee MCP | Cognee Cloud |